-Google Ads search advertising is creating text ads that appear on top of search results.
+Google Ads search advertising creates text ads that appear on search results.
 Advertisers bid on keywords and pay only when a user clicks.
 Ads target geographic locations, demographics, and behaviors.
 Ad extensions provide more information.
 Google Ads search advertising is highly effective for driving targeted traffic and generating leads.

 Google Ads is the biggest search advertising platform that enables advertisers to create targeted ads, set budgets, and track performance.
 With billions of daily searches, Google Ads offers various ad formats and analytics tools to maximize ROI.

 As Google adds new features, it continues to be a crucial tool for businesses to reach their target audience and drive conversions.